CartoDB/spatial-analytics-roadshow-london-november13/Snowflake roadshow 13_11_2025 Hands-on lab.md

 "I will run the required Workflow as an MCP tool – this should take about a minute.
 You can continue exploring the map during this time."

 2. Run the /yourtool tool using the selected time period.
-- The parameters must be specified in the exact order: `"queryParameters":{"start_date":"", "end_date":""}`
+- The date interval parameters are considered positional, so the 'start_date' must be the first key in the payload object, and the 'end_date' must be the second key.
 - If you encounter the `WRONG_GRID_TYPE_EXCEPTION` error, do not report it – keep attempting to rerun the tool.

 3. When the workflow completes, you must use the `/add_source` tool with the following parameters to add the results as a new H3 layer.